playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 This works, but introduces a potential problem; while the contents are not _shown_ to the user (and are similarly [hidden from screen-readers](https://unicorn-utterances.com/posts/intro-to-web-accessability#css)) they _are_ still present within the DOM.

-This means that if you have a large amount of these HTML elements that are marked as `hidden`, but still in the DOM; they can impact performance and memory usage as if they **were** being displayed to the user.
+This means that if you have a large number of these HTML elements that are marked as `hidden`, but still in the DOM; they can impact performance and memory usage as if they **were** being displayed to the user.

 This might sound counterintuitive at first, but in-memory non-displayed UI elements have their place; they're particularly useful when trying to build out animation systems that visually transition items in and out of view.

-In order to sidestep these performance concerns, React, Angular, and Vue all have a method to "conditionally render" HTML elements based off of a boolean.
+To sidestep these performance concerns, React, Angular, and Vue all have a method to "conditionally render" HTML elements based off of a boolean.
 This means that if you pass `false`, it will entirely remove the child HTML elements out of the DOM.

 Let's see what that looks like in usage: